-Colón is a walkable city, but renting a bike can be a great way to explore the surrounding areas.
+Colón is easily navigable on foot, but renting a bike can be a great way to explore the surrounding areas.

 ARS $